Helpful Tips for Traveling with Your Teenager

 Choose Something Different

 Nothing will make a teen roll their eyes faster than going someplace they’ve already been a million times, or even worse, as a kid.
-While they may have enjoyed exploring the sleepy town of your in-laws when they were five, as a teen they’re likely to find it pretty boring.
+While they may have enjoyed exploring the sleepy town of your in-laws when they were 5, as a teen they’re likely to find it pretty boring.

 That’s not to say you shouldn’t visit your in-laws, but maybe try staying in a larger city instead with a trip over to see them as well.